-28. Project Summary (.PDF format) When is this due?
-Proposal Application X Final Application X
+28. Project Summary (.PDF format)

 The Proposal Application must include a copy of the Project Summary tab.
 Please note, OHFA posts the Project Summary on its Pending Applications and Funded Projects website upon submission of an Application and may be shared with other interested parties, if requested.